pamela-project/slambench/README.md

 ### bool sb_process_once (SLAMBenchLibraryHelper * slam_settings)   ###

 should always return ``true`` or an exception will be raised.

+### bool sb_relocalize (SLAMBenchLibraryHelper * slam_settings)   ###

+This is newly introduced to supported lifelong SLAM evaluation.
+It will be called when the input sequence has been switched to the next one.
+The implementation is expected to explicitly trigger tracking lost and invoke the algorithm's re-localization procedure (if there be).
+It should return whether the relocalization is sucessful from the algorithm's perspective.

+For backward compatibility, this function is allowed to be unimplemented in a benchmark.
+In such cases, the ```sb_process_once``` function will be called in a re-localization situation.

 ### bool sb_clean_slam_system()  ###